sharon-chx/Algorithm_Learning/README.md

 1. Prim's MST (Minimum Spanning Trees) algorithm (edges.txt and jobs.txt are used)
 2. Kruskal's MST Algorithm (clustering_big.txt and clustering1.txt are used)
 3. Huffman's Codes Algorithm with heap and WIS in path graph Algorithm  (huffman.txt and mwis.txt are used) <br />
-      &nbsp Huffman's Codes Algorithm using heap: binary prefix-free encoding tree for a given set of characters based on their frequencies/weight. <br />
+      - Huffman's Codes Algorithm using heap: binary prefix-free encoding tree for a given set of characters based on their frequencies/weight. <br />
-      &nbsp WIS in path graph Algorithm using dynamic programming: to get subset of nonadjacent vertices - an independent set - that gets maximum total weight. <br />
+      - WIS in path graph Algorithm using dynamic programming: to get subset of nonadjacent vertices - an independent set - that gets maximum total weight. <br />